gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 {{< alert tip >}}
 Query parameter keys and values have to be [URL encoded](http://www.w3schools.com/tags/ref_urlencode.asp), as per `RFC3986](http://tools.ietf.org/html/rfc3986).
-By default, Gatling will try to take care of this encoding, but you can disable it, see [disableUrlEncoding]({{< ref "protocol#disableurlencoding" >}}).
+By default, Gatling will try to take care of this encoding, but you can disable it; see [disableUrlEncoding]({{< ref "protocol#disableurlencoding" >}}).
 {{< /alert >}}

-In order to set the query parameters of an HTTP request, you can:
+To set the query parameters of an HTTP request, you can:

-* either pass the full query in the url, e.g.:
+* either pass the full query in the URL, e.g.:

 {{< include-code "full-query-in-url" java kt scala >}}